 Associate Professor of Sociology

-Affiliated Faculty, Center for Medicine, Health and Society, Asian Studies Program, and American Studies
+Affiliated Faculty, Department of Medicine, Health and Society, and Department of Asian Studies

-What are the social causes and consequences of social networks across society and time?
+What are the causes and consequences of social networks across society and time?